rheidi/Fullstack-Library-Project/README.md

 ## Features

 Books and single book information as well as list of all authors can be viewed by anyone.
 If user wants to borrow books, user has to register first.
-User can also view users own loans, and return books.
+User can also view users own loans, both currently loaned and returned.
 If registered user has administrator rights, new book or author can be added to the system.
 Admin can also edit books and authors.
 Administrator can view all users and loans.
-Because I considered this to be an application for to keep track of to whom I loan my own books and for other homelibraries, only admin can return books.
+Because I considered this to be an application for to keep track of to whom I loan my own books and for other home libraries, only admin can return books.

 ## Project Structure
 ```